Mt-Lampert/propaed-it/content/pproj/get-the-idea.md

 #### What is the Value of Task Master?

-The value of Task Master lies in gaining time instead of losing time, it helps finding the rightthing to do instead of not knowing what to do next, it gives the feeling of being professional, productive and profitable.
+The value of Task Master lies in gaining time instead of losing time, it helps finding the right thing to do instead of not knowing what to do next, it gives the feeling of being professional, productive and profitable.
 At first encounter the greatest value is Task Master's significant "toy value".
 Playing around with the card elements, colors, fonts, backgrounds and gadgets.